©Amy Lewis

 White-tailed eagle

 The huge white-tailed eagle is our largest bird of prey.
-Persecuted to extinction in the UK, it has been successfully reintroduced in Scotland.
-Look for it on the Isle of Mull and off the west coast of Scotland.
+After being persecuted to extinction in the UK, it has been successfully reintroduced in Scotland and, more recently, to the Isle of Wight.

 Scientific name